 - Authentic learning environments and real-world settings

 CIL instigates interdisciplinary interaction and promotes collaboration between industry, academia and research organizations in research areas of global importance.

-CIL offers the MA Interaction Design and organizes the HCII Affiliated Conference on Learning and Collaboration Technologies.
+CIL offers the MSc Interaction Design and organizes the HCII Affiliated Conference on Learning and Collaboration Technologies.

 The lab issues an annual newsletter.
 Below you can find our past issues: